 - Don’t date guys who have kidnapped any member of your family.
 Not even a cousin.

-- Rich doesn’t mean nice.
+- Rich doesn’t always mean nice.
 Some might argue that it never does.

-Grease- Two young attractive people meet over Summer break, fall in love, and then when they get back to school they’re worried that if they date, their friends won’t think they’re cool anymore because she is a “soc” and he is a “greaser”.
-They spend the WHOLE SCHOOL YEAR pining for each other, and at the end they put on different outfits in order to meet the expectations of the other person, and then I guess they die, as they get into a convertible and their car drives into the clouds.
-Lessons:
+Two attractive people meet over Summer break, fall in love, and then when they get back to school they’re worried that if they date, their friends won’t think they’re cool anymore because she is a “soc” and he is a “greaser”.
+They spend the WHOLE SCHOOL YEAR pining for each other.
+At the end they put on different outfits in order to meet the expectations of the other person, and then they die, as they get into a convertible and their car drives into the clouds.

 - Date who you want.
 It doesn’t matter if your friends don’t like their jacket.